877-852-8463CareersLocationsPatient PortalRequest Appointment

 Discuss Cataract Lens Options With An Eye Surgeon

-If you have questions about the newest and most modern technology available for your eyes, or if you would like to discuss your options for vision correction, give our staff of ophthalmologists a call by phone at (877) 852-8463 to receive assistance.
+If you have questions about the newest and most modern technology available for your eyes, or if you would like to discuss your options for vision correction, give our office a call by phone at (877) 852-8463 to receive assistance.
 Our staff of doctors offers eye care solutions such as cataract treatments, retinal detachment surgery, glaucoma treatments, and refractive lens exchange surgery.
 Contact our staff to receive support with a vision or eye care issue.
 We offer consultations with experienced eye doctors in Michigan & Ohio.

 FOR PATIENTS

-• Request an Appointment
+• Schedule Appointment

 • Patient Resources